bigebros/todoapp/README.md

+About App
+-User can add, edit, delete items and can search product by their name.
+-Added product can be ordered by their price ascending and same price inputs.
+As if the price same then show up results would be in their alphabetical order.
+-Show up all lists of items from the backend.
+Running app on local server instruction
 1. If working on your mongodb server replace URl from yours.
 Example below ↓
 // const URL = `mongodb+srv://${username}:${password}@cluster0.ewx3gxb.mongodb.net/todo?retryWrites=true&w=majority`.
 2. npm install on frontend and server folders.